-There are children of differing ability in all classes.
-Suitable learning opportunities are planned for all children by matching the challenge of the task to the ability of the child.
-This is achieved through a range of strategies including:
+There are children of widely different musical abilities in all classes, so suitable learning opportunities are provided for all children, matching the challenge of the tasks to the abilities of the children.
+This is achieved by:

-- setting common tasks that are open-ended and can have a variety of responses; - setting tasks of increasing difficulty where not all children complete all tasks; - grouping children by ability and setting different tasks for each group; - providing a range of challenges with different resources; - using additional adults to support the work of individual children or small groups.
+- setting common tasks which are open-ended and can have a variety of responses - setting tasks of increasing difficulty (not all children complete all tasks) - grouping children by ability in the room and setting different tasks to each ability group - providing a range of resources and activities which allow children to respond in different ways to music, dependent on their learning style and on the ability of the child - using classroom assistants, where appropriate, to support the work of individuals or groups of children - adapting the style of teaching to reflect the different ways in which children learn.